omgaikwad08/omgaikwad08.github.io/_pages/about.md

 Thank you for stopping by to explore my journey in robotics.

-I'm presently working full-time as Robotics Systems Engineer at <a href="https://celltrio.com/">`Celltrio Inc.`</a>.
-My role focuses on developing automated State-Machine based test scripts to evaluate reliability of Robotic Systems, which invovles diagnosing HW/SW issues creating test reports and performing modular tests.
+I'm presently working full-time as Robotics Systems Engineer at <a href="https://celltrio.com/">`Celltrio Inc.`</a> My role focuses on developing automated State-Machine based test scripts to evaluate reliability of Robotic Systems, which invovles diagnosing HW/SW issues creating test reports and performing modular tests.

 ## 🎓 Educational Background
-I hold a Master's Degree in Robotics Engineering from <a href="https://www.wpi.edu/academics/departments/robotics-engineering">`Worcester Polytechnic Institute.`</a> where I had the opportunity to dive deep in to core robotics concepts and develop hands-on projects in the following fields:
+I hold a Master's Degree in Robotics Engineering from <a href="https://www.wpi.edu/academics/departments/robotics-engineering">`Worcester Polytechnic Institute `</a> where I had the opportunity to dive deep in to core robotics concepts and develop hands-on projects in the following fields:
 - 📍 Motion Planning
 - 📐 State Estimatation
 - 🧠 Deep Learning